Skip to content

 The rhizobacteria interact with the plant.
 There are many different types of rhizobacteria.

-With the help of a good soil life, plants can build up a healthy and natural resistance to diseases and attacks.
+With the help of a good soil life, plants can build up a healthy and natural resistance to diseases and attacks at the rooting system.

-With a bad soil life, a plant will get diseases and will eventually die.
+With a bad soil life around the roots, a plant will get diseases and will eventually die.

-Bad bacteria are easy to displace by adding good bacteria.
+Bad bacteria are easy to displace in the medium by adding good bacteria.
+With good rhizobacteria you simply crowd out the bad bacteria in the medium.

 Rhizobacteria can be divided into 3 groups.